To be eligible to present candidates must:

 NOTE: Programmable calculators, personal computers, mobile phones, smart/sport watches, digital clocks/timers with sound and internet capabilities, and other electronic equipment may not be taken into any section of the examination.

-A hot case is a 20 minute encounter that focuses on a clinical problem.
-Candidates will be asked to carry out a physical examination of patients with acute medical or surgical problems in a paediatric intensive care unit and then discuss with the examiners.
+A hot case is a 20 minute patient encounter that focuses on a clinical problem.
+Candidates will be asked to carry out a physical examination of patients with acute medical or surgical problems in an intensive care unit and then discuss with the examiners.

-A viva is a 12 minute encounter test knowledge of basic and more difficult questions to allow demonstration of an appropriate level of competence, management, etc.
+A viva is a 12 minute encounter with an examiner to test knowledge of basic and more difficult questions that allows demonstration of an appropriate level of competence, management, etc.

 Some vivas stations will test: